neverUsedGithub/Pyweb/README.md

 # Python web framework

-This is a basic web framework created in python.
-There is no github repo/pypi package for it yet so this is the only way you can use it.
+This is a basic web framework created in python, that allows you to create web apps without ever touching javascript.

 # Examples